WillyIoBrok/CIVmasterLib/README.md

 	2. use of the class "ICradio" in addition to "CIV" (include CIVmaster.h and ICradio.h).
 In this case you have access to a limited set of higher level controls of the radios which I found to be useful.

-	A SUBSET of commands as required for the CIV master regarding ICOM's radios is stored in CIVcmds.h This can be extended by the user e.g. in own header files of the main program.
+	A SUBSET of commands as required for the master regarding ICOM's radios is stored in CIVcmds.h This can be extended by the user e.g. in own header files of the main program.

 ### Notes: